Olubayode/Swing-Probability-Prediction-Project/README.md

 ## Methodology
 The project employs a two-phase approach:

 Machine Learning Phase: Development of predictive models using historical data to estimate swing probabilities based on various game situations and pitch characteristics.
+After buidling the model, I went ahead to do some other insights like fisning the middle middle Pitches and as well Swing Decision Efficiency (SDE).
+But these are not reported in the Paper Writing DS

 Econometric Analysis Phase: (Upcoming) To assess the economic implications of swing decisions using econometric models.
 Model Development